manifest-multimedia/laravel-invoices/README.md

 This package is based on Laravel Daily's Laravel Invoices.

-We tweaked this a little for a few internal projects and highly recommend using Laravel Daily's Package available at [link-packagist]: https://packagist.org/packages/laraveldaily/laravel-invoices
+We tweaked this a little for a few internal projects and highly recommend using Laravel Daily's Package available at -[https://packagist.org/packages/laraveldaily/laravel-invoices][link-packagist]

 ## Available Methods
 Almost every configuration value can be overrided dynamically by methods.